 What is a team video?

-Team videos work great for showing customers and potential employees the team who they will actually be working with, and give your employees a unique opportunity to talk about what drives them and what they’re most passionate about when it comes to your company.
+Team videos work great for showing customers and potential employees the team they’ll actually be working with.
+They also give your employees a unique opportunity to talk about what drives them and what they’re most passionate about when it comes to your company.
+Don’t be surprised if your team video makes a great asset to bring in new applicants and customers.

-Similar to a lifestyle or brand video, team videos are all about the “why” of your company, but with a twist.
-Instead of using flashy visuals or inspirational voice-over, team videos detail your company’s why with a personal touch.
+Similar to a lifestyle or brand video, team videos are all about the “why” of your company—but with a twist.
+Instead of using flashy visuals or inspirational voice-over, team videos share your company’s why with a personal touch.

 As you can see from the video, the 24Hr Home Care team really cares about what they do, and you see the company’s “why” coming across in every employee interview and every shot of the team interacting.
 Even as each employee offers their own personal “why” to explain why they love being part of the team, the collective mission of the company comes into focus.